- 11th October 2021

 To further support the letter, the We Mean Business Coalition and partners are holding a #ClimateActionDay on Friday 15th October.
 In support of this we will add our voice to the initiative and the call for more action, whilst also encouraging others to do more by promoting the actions we’re taking to reduce our climate impacts.

-“We are committed to taking meaningful action to minimise our climate impacts and we have a Group-wide objective to be a net zero carbon business by 2030.
+“We are committed to taking meaningful action to minimise our climate impacts and we have a Group-wide objective to be a net zero carbon business.
 To support our objective, we’ve committed to establishing 1.5°C-aligned science-based emissions reduction targets through the Science Based Targets initiative (SBTi).”
 David Revill, JBA Group Sustainability Officer.

 Want to know more?

-For more information about our commitment to making positive changes across our business with the ultimate aim of becoming a Net Zero business by 2030 visit our Environmental Sustainability page.
+For more information about our commitment to making positive changes across our business with the ultimate aim of becoming a Net Zero business visit our Environmental Sustainability page.